skiggety/skiggety-utils/README.md

 How to get started:
 ===================

+There are two options, a docker demo to try it safely, or a normal mode to install skiggety-utils and other preferrred software on your machine.
+For the safe docker demo:

+- Open a terminal
+- cd to this directory (where you checked out or downloaded this project)
+- run "./demo_in_docker"
+  - Follow the prompts, instructions, and read the output.
+By the end, you should know what's going on.

 - Open a terminal
 - cd to this directory (where you checked out or downloaded this project)
 - run "./start"